Select Window Systems Logo Link

 Advantages and disadvantages

-uPVC was not designed to be painted on, and it's a difficult process for amateur painters.
+uPVC is not designed to be painted on, and it's a difficult process for amateur painters.
 Painting over a uPVC door and window will probably shorten the product's lifetime.
 Paint will probably peel, chip or crack over time, particularly if the window or doors are south-facing and subject to lots of sunshine in the summer months.
 No matter how well applied, the paint will not have the smooth finish of the original and will need more maintenance than the original uPVC.

 It's a cheap and effective way of sprucing up old or faded uPVC, provided you prepare the surface well and use the correct paint.
 But be aware that DIY work on a uPVC door or window, including painting, may void any warranty or affect insurance cover, so check documentation before going ahead.